-Gunnar Skagestad
+By Odd Gunnar Skagestad

-A COUPLE of months ago - on November 4, 2010, 100 years had passed since South Africa's first postage stamp was issued: the 2 1/2 d deep blue, displaying the portrait of King George V (SACC 1 in the SA
+A few months ago - on 4 November 2010, one hundred years had passed since South Africa's first postage stamp was issued, - the 2 1⁄2 d deep blue, displaying the portrait of King George V (SACC 1 in the S.A.
 Colour Catalogue).

-The very first South African "stamp?
-Of course not, postage stamps had by then been in use for more than half a century in South Africa.
-It all actually started in 1853 with the Cape of Good Hope so-"called "triangulars".
-During the subsequent decades, postage stamps were issued by the postal authorities in Natal, the Orange Free State, the ZAR/Transvaal, not forgetting the proliferation of more or less temporal regional and local issuing authorities in the course of colonisation and consecutive wars.
+The very first South African stamp?
+Of course not, - postage stamps had by then been in use for more than half a century in South Africa.
+It all actually started in 1853 with the Cape of Good Hope so-called "triangulars".
+During the subsequent decades, postage stamps were issued by the postal authorities in viz.
+Natal, the Orange Free State, the ZAR/Transvaal, not forgetting the proliferation of more or less temporal regional and local issuing authorities in the course of colonization and consecutive wars.

-But, in 1910, South Africa appeared on the world map as a single unified country for the first time.
+But in 1910 South Africa for the first time appeared on the world map as a single unified country.
 Only from then on did the country exist in the capacity of a stamp nation in its own right.
-So, when disussing the development of South MARrica as a stamp issuing entity, it is appropriate to start with the 2 1/2 d King George V - a stamp which, equally appropriately, was issued on the occasion of the opening of the Union Parliament.
+So, when discussing the development of South Africa as a stamp issuing entity, it is appropriate to start with the 2 1⁄2 d King George V - a stamp which, equally appropriately, was issued on the occasion of the opening of the Union Parliament..

-This is an anniversary which (one would have presumed) would have called for a healthy measure of 'self-gratulatory retrospective indulgence as well as some level-headed analyses of the developments which have taken place during these 100 years - and also some reflections on current developments and possible future perspectives.
+This is an anniversary which (one would have presumed) would have called for a healthy measure of self-gratulatory retrospective indulgence as well as some level-headed analyses of the developments which have taken place during these 100 years - and also some reflections on current developments and possible future perspectives.

-A striking feature of this 100year-span has been the ever-increasing volume of new issues.
-During the past 100 years the SA Postal authorities (whether Union or Republic) have issued a grand total of 1986 postage stamps (counting the main catalogue items listed in the SA.
-Colour Catalogue 2010/11, 20th Edition).
-Thus, the first 20 years (1910-29) saw a total of 37 issues - an average of 1.9 per annum.
+A striking feature of this 100-year-span has been the ever-increasing volume of new issues.
+Dry statistics will tell a story of almost continuous growth, which has gradually morphed into a picture of not only wildly exponential growth but an overall proliferation of seemingly limitless dimensions.
+During these 100 years the S.A.
+Postal authorities (whether Union or Republic) have issued a grand total of 1986 postage stamps (counting the main catalogue items listed in the S.A.
+Colour Catalogue 2010/11, 30th Edition).

+Thus, the first 20 years (1910-29) saw a total of 37 issues, i.e. an average of 1,9 per annum.

-During the next 20 years (1930-49) an additional number of 82 stamps were issued, bringing the average up to the level of 4.1 new stamps each Vear The following 20-year period (1950-69) brought an increase of 166 new items, which entailed an average of 8.3 per year.
+During the next 20 years (1930-49) an additional number of 82 stamps were issued, bringing the average up to the level of 4,1 new stamps each year.

+The following 20-year period (1950-69) brought an increase of 166 new items, which entailed an average to the tune of 8,3 per year.

-A further 430 new stamps were issued during the 20-year period 1970-89, skyrocketing the annual average to the hefty figure of 21.5.
+A further 430 new stamps were issued during the 20-year period 1970-89, skyrocketing the annual average to the hefty figure of 21,5.

-And during the past 20 years (1990-2009) we have seen the wellnigh unbelievable figure of 1272, giving an average of 63.6 new stamp items each year.
+And during the past 20 years (1990-2009) we have seen the well-nigh unbelievable figure of 1272, giving an average of no less than 63,6 new stamp items each year.

 Why this enormous increase in the number of new stamps?
-Could it be an ever-increasing demand by the market for new stamps to affix to their letters and parcels?
+Could it be the postal needs or requirements - an ever-increasing demand by the market for new stamps to affix to their letters and parcels?
 Or is this spectacular growth in volume due to other factors, like changes with regard to the stamps' functions?